bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 ```

 These alerts will fire if the corresponding pod restarts more than the threshold value, 5, over a period of 60 seconds.
 A alert message is then sent to the selected notification channel, the Slack channel in our case.

+## Further reading

+This article highlights how to monitor and alert based on metrics from a Kubernetes container.
+These metrics are automatically exported to Stackdriver.
+If Prometheus, for example, is scraping metrics from your applications, you'll need the [`Stackdriver Prometheus sidecar`](https://github.com/Stackdriver/stackdriver-prometheus-sidecar) to export the metrics to Stackdriver.
+The sidecar is added [`here`](https://github.com/prometheus-community/helm-charts/blob/933cfcb/charts/kube-prometheus-stack/values.yaml#L2072).

 ## Go ahead, do it!